hyperjank/submerger/README.md

 DeepSeek service instead of the local API.

-The LLM is only consulted to answer simple yes/no questions about whether two lines match, keeping API calls minimal and fast.
+The LLM is only consulted to answer simple yes/no questions about whether two lines match and to optionally suggest removing intro/outro advertisements and translator signatures.
+This keeps API calls minimal and fast.

 ### Future: